 When you need 100 or more identical parts, a CNC machine is a more efficient process, but if you just need one or two, 3D printing is better.

 For now, 3D printing can’t replace CNC machining.
-There are certain applications where 3D printers have taken over tasks that were previously done using CNC machines.
+There are certain applications, such as rapid prototyping, where 3D printers have taken over tasks that were previously done using CNC machines.
+3D printers can be very cost effective, but it’s not an easily scalable production process.

-CNC machines are continuing to improve and expand their capabilities with 3D printers, and they will continue to be used for the majority of manufacturing processes.
+CNC machines are continuing to improve and expand their capabilities along with 3D printers, and they will continue to be used for the majority of manufacturing processes.
+CNC machines can produce parts on a much larger scale, use a wider range of materials, and reach tighter tolerances.

 At Spex, we can provide a rapid prototype of any custom part using our 3D printer.
 We also have a variety of CNC machines and mills for fast production of high quantities of precision machined parts.